ucsb-cs56-w20/STARTER_lab06/README.md

 5. Now you are ready to do the steps you did in lab02 to connect your Heroku App to your Github repo, and deploy your app to Heroku and see it running.

-    Try logging in with your github account here.
+    Try logging in with your github account.

 If you get all of that running, you are done with lab06, with the exception of doing some documentation on your links on Gauchospace (as you did for lab02.)
 Lab06 only requires you to get this up and running on Heroku and gets you used to configuring an OAuth app.

-Lab07 will ask you to make some changes to the code.
-That is coming online soon, perhaps even before your current lab session is over.
-If you are done with lab06, look online and see if the lab07 instructions are ready.

 | Type this | to get this result |